igor-bzovsky/Sunlix.NET.Primitives/README.md

 ## Overview of Core Concepts

 ### Entity
-An **Entity** represents an object with a distinct identity that persists over time.
-Entities are compared based on their identifier rather than their attributes.
-Entities let you track objects—like customers, orders, or products—over time, ensuring continuity even as their details evolve.
+An **Entity** represents an object with a distinct and persistent identity, uniquely identified by an identifier rather than its attributes.
+Entities are designed to model domain concepts that require continuity over time, ensuring that their identity remains stable despite changes to their attributes.

+**🔹 Purpose:** Entities enable the tracking and management of domain objects with unique identities, such as users, orders, or products, within the context of a domain model.

+**🔹 Key Characteristics:** Identity-based equality, persistence, and mutability of attributes (while preserving the identifier).

+### Aggregate Root
+An **Aggregate Root** is an Entity that serves as the gateway to a cluster of related objects, known as an aggregate.
+It enforces consistency rules and coordinates changes, ensuring the integrity of the entire group in line with domain-driven design (DDD) principles.

+- **Purpose:** Aggregate Roots ensure consistency and enforce domain rules within a bounded context, serving as the entry point for operations that involve multiple related objects.
+- **Key Characteristics:** Single point of access, enforcement of invariants, and coordination of updates within the aggregate.

 ---